dakanji/RefindPlus/BUILDING.md

 ## Updating Cloned Repositories
 ### Update with the RepoUpdater Script (Recommended)
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
-- Drag the `refindRepoUpdater.sh` file into Terminal
+- Drag the `RepoUpdater.sh` file into Terminal
 - Press `Enter`

 ### Update Manually